Some of the links on this site are affiliate links.

 Many farmers previously had to rely on bank loans to fund expansion efforts.
 This was often not an ideal scenario for farmers who were unable to have much of a say in how deals were structured.

 With Harvest Returns, farmers can choose to structure deals as equity or debt and make sure their needs are met.
-This allows for a greater variety of investment opportunity on the platform.
+This allows for a greater variety of investment opportunities on the platform.

 How Does Harvest Returns Work?